Signed Into Law

 Which agencies enforce SB1559?

-SB1559 is enforced by Texas District Courts and Texas County Courts at Law (Family Courts).
+SB1559 is enforced by Texas County Courts at Law (Family Courts) and Texas District Courts.

 Q

-The compliance urgency for SB1559 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1559 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q